deryayigit/ceng-foundations/algorithms/README.md

 # Algorithms Overview

-## What is an Algorithm?
+## Definition
-An algorithm is a finite sequence of well-defined steps designed to solve a specific problem.
+An algorithm is a finite and well-defined sequence of operations designed to solve a specific problem.
-In computer science, algorithms define the fundamental processes for handling, storing, and processing data.
+In computer science, algorithms define the fundamental processes for processing, storing, and managing data.

 ---